U.N. warns against threats to Lebanon amid Syria spillover

-UNITED NATIONS (Reuters) - The U.N.
+UNITED NATIONS, Aug 30 (Reuters) - The U.N.
 Security Council warned on Thursday against attempts to threaten the security and stability of Lebanon amid outbursts of violence and escalating tensions in the country fueled by the 17-month conflict in neighboring Syria.

 The warning was contained in a resolution unanimously passed by the council to renew a 11,500-strong U.N. peacekeeping force in Lebanon, known as UNIFIL and based in a Hezbollah stronghold in the south to monitor a cessation of hostilities with Israel.